I’m the first to admit that I’m not a huge fan of shopping…at least in a physical store. Online dollar stores for the win!

 Another option is their Wholesale Liquidation bundles in which they mix all sorts of items in one package.
 This might work if you’re planning a prize bin, care packages, white elephant gifts, reselling, etc. The catch, of course, is that you don’t know what you’ll get.

-Items are displayed on a single page with the prices rounded to the nearest dollar so you can quickly find the best deals for you.
-It’s fun to browse and could be helpful when you’re trying to find that random gift for the person that already has everything.
+This section is fun to browse and could be helpful when you’re trying to find that random gift for the person that already has everything.

 Amazon has fantastic customer service and offers free returns within 30 days on just about everything.